o3de/sig-network/meetings/readme.md

 ## Meetings

 Each SIG hosts a regular community meeting to update the community about the progress of the project and the SIG's contribution to the project.
 It is a recurring event to give everyone a chance to have their voice heard.
-The SIG holds its meetings each - TBD - , and future meetings are held based on the [agendas on GitHub](https://github.com/o3de/foundation/issues?q=is%3Aopen+label%3Asig%2Fnetwork+label%3Amtg-agenda+).
+The SIG holds its meetings [every other Tuesday at 9am PT / 12PM ET / 5pm UTC](https://lists.o3de.org/g/o3de-calendar/viewevent?repeatid=39350&eventid=1263323&calstart=2021-12-07) - , Meeting contents are based on the [agendas on GitHub](https://github.com/o3de/foundation/issues?q=is%3Aopen+label%3Asig%2Fnetwork+label%3Amtg-agenda+).
+SIG-network should have a new agenda issue created for every public meeting.

 Please [reach out on Discord](https://discord.gg/p3padwr58u) or [Sign up on the Mailing Lists](https://lists.o3de.org/groups) to get notifications for the recurring events.